 Stanley: A Hidden Gem on the Northwest Coast

-For all the secret Tasmania holds, Stanley is one of the greats.
+For all the secrets Tasmania holds, Stanley is one of the greats.
 This colonial township came to fruition in the early 19th Century when the Van Diemen’s Land Company was granted land in the Circular Head area, including Stanley.
 The town is of course today famous for its affectionately dubbed “Nut”, officially called Munatrik, an old volcanic plug that attracts climbers for its short but steep ascent.

 With the harsh winters and often windy shoulder seasons that see more rainy days than clear ones, visitors to Stanley are fairly confined to the peak summer season.
 However one of the best pieces of advice one could give visitors to Tasmania is to travel off-season to escape the crowds and embrace the colder climate.
 With the recent arrival of The Ship Inn, a luxurious hotel embracing dark tones and the seaside gloom, there is a perfect excuse to visit Stanley off season.

 Having visited Stanley more times than I can count in this lifetime, I was sure I had seen it all.
 This part of Tasmania doesn’t often see new hotels break through, especially family owned and operated boutiques.
 Thus when I heard on the grapevine about a new luxury hotel opening in Stanley, I was eager to see what it was about.